You Don’t Know How Bad the Pizza Box Is

 The problem with the pizza box starts with the pie itself.
 Let’s consider what makes the pizza so perfect—not the alchemy between sauce and cheese, but the texture.
 A classic hot pizza will have a tender and gooey center with a crust that’s as dry and crispy as an eggshell.
 Even a single slice of freshly cooked budget pizza can deliver a textural kaleidoscope that is unparalleled for its price.

 None of these qualities fares well in a box.
-Unlike a tupperware of takeout chicken soup or palak paneer, which can be microwaved back to life after its journey to your home, the texture of a pizza starts to irreparably worsen after even a few minutes of cardboard confinement.
+Unlike a Tupperware of takeout chicken soup or palak paneer, which can be microwaved back to life after its journey to your home, the texture of a pizza starts to irreparably worsen after even a few minutes of cardboard confinement.
 “You’ll never get a pizza out of a box that tastes as good as it would have before it went in,” Scott Wiener, a New York pizza-tour guide and the author of Viva la Pizza!: The Art of the Pizza Box, told me.

 The basic issue is this: A fresh pizza spews steam as it cools down.
 A box traps that moisture, suspending the pie in its own personal sauna.
 After just five minutes, Wiener said, the pie’s edges become flaccid and chewy.
 Sauce seeps into the crust, making it soggy.
 All the while, your pizza is quickly losing heat.
 After 15 minutes, the cheese has congealed into dollops of rubber.
 And after 45 minutes, your pizza deteriorates into something else entirely.
 “It’ll be chewy and dry at the same time,” Anthony Falco, a pizza consultant and the author of Pizza Czar, told me.
 “And there’s nothing you can do to fix it.”